SEO Content Writing:

 Try it out for yourself!
 Access ourto get started with keyword research.

 If you don’t have access to a keyword research tool to automatically reveal intent, you can review top ranking content to locate patterns.
+This clues you in on what Google considers best practice/the best content for your topic of interest.

 Remember that Google understands queries and content beyond the individual keywords used — it understands the semantic content and meaning of the page as a whole.
 This means you need to include semantic variations of your target keyword throughout your content.